Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

-When we consider an assignment tableau, the partition constraints mandate that both task and processor tableau have the same shape.
-Once the processor tableau has chosen for an assignment tableau of shape $\lambda$, we may fix the processor tableau and consider the permutations of task tableaux of shape $\lambda$ in order to find other $n$-task-$n$-processor assignments.
-A standard assignment tableau is the preferred form for an $n$-task-$n$-processor assignment because a single tableau rather than a 2-tuple of Young tableaux represents an $n$-task-$n$-processor assignment between tasks and processors.
-We next describe a row-equivalent class of task, processor, and assignment tableaux.
+When we consider an assignment tableau, the partition constraints mandate that both task and agent tableau have the same shape.
+Once the agent tableau has chosen for an assignment tableau of shape $\lambda$, we may fix the agent tableau and consider the permutations of task tableaux of shape $\lambda$ in order to find other $n$-task-$n$-agent assignments.
+A standard assignment tableau is the preferred form for an $n$-task-$n$-agent assignment because a single tableau rather than a 2-tuple of Young tableaux represents an $n$-task-$n$-agent assignment between tasks and agents.